-tions as well, with the exception of those in Column 3 for the reasons discussed above.
-The omitted age category is readers between the ages of 30 and 49, referred to as "prime-age" readers by advertisers.
+between the ages of 30 and 49, referred to as "primeage" readers by advertisers.
 Not surprisingly, these readers are much more valuable to advertisers than are older and younger readers.
-In addition, readers under age 30 are more desirable than readers above 50, and the difference is statistically significant in all columns, again with the exception of Column 3.
-Low income readers have a clear negative effect on ad prices.
+In addition, readers under age 30 are more desirable than readers above 50, and the difference is statistically significant in all columns, again with the exception of column (3).
+Low-income readers have a clear negative effect on ad prices.
 There is some evidence that female readers are preferred by advertisers, although the gender premium is not always statistically significant.
-In fact, the results on Gender illustrate a key point of this paper: while neither gender commands an obvious price premium, homogeneity according to Gender has a clear positive effect on ad prices.
+In fact, the results on Gender illustrate a key point of this paper: although neither gender commands an obvious price premium, homogeneity according to Gender has a clear positive effect on ad prices.
 Thus, the second moment of Gender is more important than the first, although this is not the case for the other demographic characteristics.

 Is it possible that our results are driven by a secular increase in the premium that advertisers are willing to pay for targeted advertising, that is unrelated to the Internet but occurring at the same time?
 Note first that the regressions above contain a full set of period dummy variables, which should normally capture underlying trends.
-The results are almost completely unchanged if we instead include a time trend and dummy variables for calendarquarters.
+The results are almost completely unchanged if we instead include a time trend and dummy variables for calendar-quarters.
 As an additional test to check whether seasonality may be driving the results, we interact our three HHI variables with dummy variables for each quarter, leading to nine additional regressors.
-The coefficients on these interactions are both individually and jointly insignificant, while the coefficients on the variables of interest remain very similar to our previous results.
+The coefficients on these interactions are both individually and jointly insignificant, whereas the coefficients on the variables of interest remain very similar to our previous results.
 We are therefore reassured that neither trends nor seasonal effects drive our results.

-We illustrate the interaction of targeted advertising and Website in Figure 1 where we plot the predicted values of advertising rates per reader on the vertical axis against the demographics of magazine readers on the horizontal axis.
-These demographics are the share of low-income readers in Panel (a) and the share of male readers in Panel (b).21 The blue curve in each panel represents the predicted values calculated by setting Website to zero for all observations, while the red curve represents values setting it to 1.
-These figures were constructed using the coefficients in column 6 of Table 3, and the points that are plotted correspond to the observed data in our sample.
+We illustrate the interaction of targeted advertising and Website in Figure 1, where we plot the predicted values of advertising rates per reader on the vertical axis against the demographics of magazine readers on the horizontal axis.
+These demographics are the share of low-income readers in panel (a) and the share of male readers in panel (b).22 In each panel, the curve plotted with filled circles represents the predicted values calculated by setting Website to zero for all observations, whereas the curve plotted with empty circles represents values setting it to 1.
+These figures were constructed using the coefficients in column (6) of Table 3, and the points that are plotted correspond to the observed data in our sample.